Jelleas/IntroOOP/30-Problem-set-3/10 problem set.md

 6. (2 points) How does your computer acquire an IP address on a network using DHCP?

+### 3. Speed Racer
+7. (3 points) Let’s test the Internet connection you have at home or at work.
+First, what are the download and upload speeds of your connection, according to your ISP?
+Now, using http://www.speedtest.net or http://www.whatismyip.com/speed-test, what are the actual download and upload speeds of your Internet connection?
+Is there a difference between what your ISP reports and what the tests report?

-### 3. A System for Domains
+### 4. A System for Domains
-7. (2 points) Why is it important that root DNS servers are kept secure?
+8. (2 points) Why is it important that root DNS servers are kept secure?
 What could happen if one were ever compromised?

-8. (2 points) What’s the difference between an A record and a CNAME record?
+9. (2 points) What’s the difference between an A record and a CNAME record?
 When might you want to use one over the other?

-9. (2 points) When you change DNS record, there’s a good chance the change in your domain or subdomain won’t be redirected immediately when you access the Internet.
+10. (2 points) When you change DNS record, there’s a good chance the change in your domain or subdomain won’t be redirected immediately when you access the Internet.
 Why not?

-10. (1 point) I’m lucky enough to say that my initials are a recognized TLD!
+11. (1 point) I’m lucky enough to say that my initials are a recognized TLD!
 (I’ll have to fly to Turkmenistan to thank them someday.)
 Can you say the same for your initials?

-### 4. Debate Team
+### 5. Debate Team
-11. (5 points) Let’s talk about net neutrality.
+12. (5 points) Let’s talk about net neutrality.
 If you’re unfamiliar with the topic, you might want to curl up with some readings like http://theopeninter.net, http://www.scientificcamerican.com/article.cfm?id=longlive- the-web, and http://arstechnica.com/tech-policy/news/2011/01/huge-isps-want-per-gb-paymentsfrom- netflix-youtube.ars.
 In a short paragraph, tell us where you stand on the issue and why!
 To get you thinking, consider how net neutrality affects economics, freedom, and fairness from an Internet user’s perspective!

-12. (2 points) Why might a company like Google or Facebook want to expose its data via an API?
+13. (2 points) Why might a company like Google or Facebook want to expose its data via an API?

-### 5. Putting it All Together
+### 6. Putting it All Together
-13. (5 points) You just typed http://youtu.be/C_S5cXbXe-4 into your web browser’s address bar and hit Enter, at which point a YouTube video appears on a page.
+14. (5 points) You just typed http://youtu.be/C_S5cXbXe-4 into your web browser’s address bar and hit Enter, at which point a YouTube video appears on a page.
 In a technically detailed paragraph, what happened?
 You can assume that you are indeed connected to the Internet and that URL points to a valid page on YouTube (which it does, so you should click it).
 Your response